mmoran0032/reu2016/presentations/day03_notes.md

 `for/while` Loops
 --------------------------------------------------------------------------------

+- While loops work similarly to if statements, but will continue performing actions until some condition is met
+  - You need to make sure that you update whatever variable is needed for the condition within the loop, otherwise the loop will never finish
+  - We've seen a `while` loop used already: `bisection.py`

 - Think of for being for each, so for each item in a container
   ```python
   for item in user_list: